h2oai/h2o-world-2014-training/tutorials/advanced/higgs/higgs.R.md

     #    SpeeDRF_ba048cb60c3aad567b17 h2o.randomForest 0.7274115      0.7301433 C27,C28,C29,C7,C24      5.516673
     #    GLMModel__b59d95ace34a2979da h2o.glm          0.6827518      0.6764049 C29,C28,C27,C7,C24      1.523096

 ###### Clearly, the high-level features add a lot of predictive power, but what if they are not easily available?
-On this sampled dataset and with simple models, when using low-level features only, Deep Learning seems to have an edge over the other methods indicating that it is able to create useful high-level features on its own.
+On this sampled dataset and with simple models from low-level features alone, Deep Learning seems to have an edge over the other methods indicating that it is able to create useful high-level features on its own.

 ###### *Note:* Every run of DeepLearning results in different results since we use [Hogwild!](http://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) parallelization with intentional race conditions between threads.
 To get reproducible results at the expense of speed for small datasets, set reproducible=T and specify a seed.